Your pregnancy 'notes' is the book in which all the information about your medical history and your pregnancy is recorded.

 Your notes will also usually have telephone numbers for you to use if you need to speak to anyone, a space to write the date and time of your next appointment and a record of what you told the midwife in the booking appointment.

-To help you make sense of what your midwife or doctor has written, here are the most common terms and abbreviations that they might use.
+To help you make sense of what your midwife or doctor has written, here are the most common terms and abbreviations that they might use:

 BP, or blood pressure

 This is the force with which your heart pumps blood around your body.
+Your blood pressure is recorded at each antenatal appointment.
+High blood pressure could be a symptom of a condition such as pre-eclampsia.

 BR, or breech